pcda17/pcda17.github.io/week-06.md

 ```

 Next we will use the BeautifulSoup package to parse an XML file.
-Insert one of your XML filenames in the snippet below, then open the same file in your text editor.
+Insert one of your XML filenames in the snippet below and run it, then open the same file in your text editor.

 ```
 from bs4 import BeautifulSoup

+xml_filename = 'eadmbrs.rs009003.2'

-xml_text = open('eadmbrs.rs009003.2').read()
+xml_text = open(xml_filename).read()

 soup = BeautifulSoup(xml_text, 'lxml')
 ```

+Notice the tree structure of the XML file, in which each level of the XML tree is indented further than the one above it.

 The following will locate the `author` field in the XML tree and display its contents.